lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/README.md

 - A dose belongs to a cocktail

 - When you delete an ingredient, it should delete the related doses.
-- When you delete a cocktail, you should delete associated ingredients.
+- When you delete a cocktail, you should delete associated doses (you will not destroy the ingredients as they can be linked to other cocktails).

 Again, the `dependent: :destroy` option for associations will help.

 As you have guessed, the `doses` table is the join table between cocktails and ingredients.